knoepdan/CyberSecRappi/as_4_reverseEngineering/1_Deobfuscation/Powershell/PowershellDeobfuscation.md

 Other techniques used which were not solved with cybechef  (these steps I would solve manuall one by one)
 - string formatting:  [type]("{2}{3}{5}{0}{4}{1}" -f 're','ry','sy','ste','cto','m.io.di')
 - string changes (replace with values from array)
-- null assignments
+- Identity operations: complicated stuff that actually does nothing
 - meaningless variable names.
-Exampler:  ;$xap1lma
+Example:  ;$xap1lma
 - unnecessary language characters (e.g. brackets)
 - run code in string (dynamic code, or at least thats how i interpret the code in strings)
 - dead code